-- Construction site lighting during night-time hours could cause disturbance for residential properties in close proximity, and for the nearby amenity users. - TM for the works will involve road closures and a night-time diversion route: - Nearby residents of surrounding settlements may experience travel disruption due to presence of TM, which may lead to increased journey times. - There will be no impact on land take from private land, community facilities or agricultural land as a result of the scheme as all works will be contained within the carriageway boundary. - Access roads to properties and fields within or surrounding the scheme extents are likely to be impacted by the scheme. - The bus stop (and access to it) within the scheme extents has the potential to be impacted by the scheme. - Layby closures may be required to facilitate the works.
+- Construction site lighting during night-time hours could cause disturbance for residential properties in close proximity, and for the nearby amenity users. - TM for the works will involve road closures and diversion routes.
+Nearby residents of surrounding settlements may experience travel disruption due to presence of TM, which may lead to increased journey lengths and times. - There will be no impact on land take from private land, community facilities or agricultural land as a result of the scheme as all works will be contained within the carriageway boundary.